POSYDON-code/POSYDON/docs/_source/getting-started/first-grids.rst

 Loading a MESA grid
 --------------

-You can access our grids of MESA simulations using the ``PSyGrid`` module.
-To load a grid, first import the module, instantiate a new ``PSyGrid`` object, and pass the argument ``filepath`` to open a grid.
+You can access our grids of MESA simulations using the ``PSyGrid`` module (for an overview of this module, see :ref:`here </components-overview/post_processing/psygrid.rst>`).
+We will run through some simple commands to orient ourselves with the ``PSyGrid`` object below.

+To load a MESA grid, first import the module, instantiate a new ``PSyGrid`` object, and pass the argument ``filepath`` to open a grid.
 In this example we load the HMS-HMS grid at solar metallicity:

 .. code-block:: python